Service Agreements

 - Window Closes — Due date plus flexibility days (latest you should show up)

-Services become schedulable when the window opens.
+Service Requests spawned from this agreement become schedulable when the window opens.

 Agreement Status